-Transfer of anonymised information
+Transfer of anonymized information

-Transfer or pseudonymously processed information
+Transfer of pseudonymously processed information

-As pseudonymously processed information is still personal information, for a transfer of such information the general requirement for prior consent from the principal, transfers permitted by law (e.g. a transfer required or authorised by laws or regulations of Japan), or transfers pursuant to an opt-out, the consent requirement for a transfer of sensitive information, the scope of third parties, the additional requirement for a transfer to a third party in a foreign country, and transfer due diligence and records, as described above, equally apply.
+As pseudonymously processed information is still personal information, for a transfer of such information the general requirement for prior consent from the principal, transfers permitted by law (e.g. a transfer required or authorized by laws or regulations of Japan), or transfers pursuant to an opt-out, the consent requirement for the transfer of sensitive information, the scope of third parties, the additional requirement for a transfer to a third party in a foreign country, and transfer due diligence and records, as described above, equally apply.

 Transfer of person-related information